sstacha/uweb-install/README.md

 NOTE: don't forget to set your bash profile with
 - add to profile: if which pyenv-virtualenv-init > /dev/null; then eval "$(pyenv virtualenv-init -)"; fi

-INSTALL latest 2.x version of python pyenv install 2.7.13

-[OPTIONALLY] install latest 3.x version of python pyenv install 3.6.1
+install latest 3.x version of python pyenv install 3.6.2
-00.

-SET GLOBAL ENV FOR TERMINAL IF NOT OVERRIDDEN pyenv global 2.7.13
+SET GLOBAL ENV FOR TERMINAL IF NOT OVERRIDDEN pyenv global 3.6.2

-SET VIRTUAL ENV FOR speweb to point to the 2.x version pyenv virtualenv 2.7.13 speweb
+SET VIRTUAL ENV FOR speweb to point to the 3.x version pyenv virtualenv 3.6.2 uweb

+CREATE a GIT PROJECT TO HOLD YOUR FILES

 LOAD CODE: run ./sync-code.sh  (creates the website folder with all code)